Using data to improve the customer experience

 Most firms do understand the importance of delighting their customers.
 They are investing heavily in this enterprise, but making it happen is another thing entirely.
 This disconnect between intention and delivery is hard to overcome and that’s because investments in improving customer journeys are too often based on intuition and incomplete data or focusing on the wrong thing.

-It doesn’t have to be this way – by adopting a data-centric approach and operating with a wide-scope and customer-focussed lens organisations can make best-in-class customer experiences a reality.
+It doesn’t have to be this way – by adopting a data-centric approach and operating with a wide-scope and customer-focused lens organisations can make best-in-class customer experiences a reality.

 Delighting customers is about understanding their needs and desires.
 To do this, you need to know who they are and what they’re looking to achieve by using your offering.
 In other words, everything starts from a base of customer knowledge.